mgn200/imdb_movies/README.md

 netflix.by_country.usa # returns all movies made in USA
 ```

-Theatre - a representation of real world theater.
+Theatre is a representation of real world theater.

 ```ruby
 theater = ImdbPlayfield::Theatre.new